BerryWorksSoftware/edi-json/README.md

 X12        | yes | yes
 EDIFACT    | yes | yes
 Annotation | limited | extensive
-Segment loops vislble in JSON | no | yes
+Segment loops visible in JSON | no | yes
 Enhanced X12 HIPAA features| no | yes
 JSON to EDI (see below)| no | yes